openintegrationhub/openintegrationhub.github.io/index.md

 Hi there!
 Glad you are here.
 This is the documentation of [Open Integration Hub](https://www.openintegrationhub.org/?lang=en), a free and open source ([Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)) Integration Framework.

 You will find explanations of how it works, how to set it up and the idea behind each service.
-For the acutal code, as well as more technical information head to [GitHub](https://github.com/openintegrationhub/openintegrationhub).
+For the actual code, as well as more technical information head to [GitHub](https://github.com/openintegrationhub/openintegrationhub).

 We are a community driven project.
 Please join us on [Slack](https://join.slack.com/t/openintegrationhub/shared_invite/zt-mba97vn9-xus3ZbVxnMr2oQwGegIk5Q) or open issues on [GitHub](https://github.com/openintegrationhub/openintegrationhub/issues) to give feedback and ask your questions.
 Also mind the [Contribution Guidelines](https://openintegrationhub.github.io/docs/4%20-%20ForDevelopers/ContributionGuidelines.html).